errepi/ude/README.md

 * ASCII

 ## Platform
-Windows and Linux (Mono)
+* Windows and Linux (Mono)
+* .NET Core
+* Universal Windows Platform
+* Windows Phone
+* Xamarin
 ## Install
-The release consists in the main library (*Ude.dll*) and a command-line client (*udetect.exe*) that can be used for one-shot tests.
+The release consists in the main library (*Ude.dll*),(*Ude.NetStandard.dll*) and a command-line client (*udetect.exe*) that can be used for one-shot tests.

-On Windows, compile the Visual Studio 2005 solution ude.sln.
+On Windows, compile the Visual Studio 2017 solution ude.sln.
 On Linux you can build the library, the example and the nunit tests with monodelop and its solution ude.mds, or using make.
 To compile the sources tarball:

     $ ./configure.sh --prefix=/usr/local --enable-tests=yes
     $ make

 To compile from svn:

     $ ./autogen.sh --prefix=/usr/local --enable-tests=yes
     $ make

 You can pick the library (*Ude.dll*) from the toplevel build directory (*./bin*) or you can install it to *$prefix/lib/ude* by typing:

     $ make install

 This will installs a command-line example program (*$prefix/bin/udetect*) to test the library on a given file as:

     $ udetect filename
 To run the nunit tests type:

     $ make test